GreenBotDevelopment/Green-bot/the-bot-prefix.md

 # The bot prefix

 By default, Green-bot's prefix is set to `*` You can already use the bot mention or `green` as a prefix.
+For an easier experience, you can use slash commands by pressing / and selecting the green-bot logo

 #### What is a prefix ?